isomerpages/nparks-festival/_talks-and-demos/Gardening & Nature.md

 <br>

-* **Mushroom World Academy by Liam Lee**
+* **All About Mushrooms by Liam Lee**
 <br>Learn all about mushrooms, how they can be harnessed to provide environmental benefits and contribute to ecological well-being.
-Join this talk and jump start your mushroom growing journey now!
+Join this talk and jump start your mushroom growing journey with Mushroom World Academy now!

 ![Mushroom](/images/img_0944.jpg)